meatclub/projects/Bacon.md

 If you want to level up your meat freezing mastery, try a vacuum sealer.
 They're inexpensive, fast, and easy to operate.
 Most importantly, they'll keep your meat protected in the freezer while looking pro.
 Really gloss up your game by first vacuum sealing your meat and then wrapping in butcher paper and string with your club sticker.
 The utility of professional grade freezer storage, but still dressed to impress.

 Please cook the Bacon before consuming it.
+Preheat your oven to 400°F, place a cooling rack over a cookie sheet, lay the slices on the cooling rack, and bake for 15 minutes.
+Or just pan-fry it if you're already the bacon fuckin' master.
 Throw it alongside eggs, eat it by itself, or do what we do: Make BLB's - Bacon, Lettuce, and Beet Sandwiches.